 Be sure to arrive early.
 The wagons fill quickly!

-Ticket holders are then escorted from Fluor Rope Square at 9:30 AM to the departure point on 9th Avenue and 1st Street SW (EnCana Place across from the Palliser Hotel).
+The departure point is on 9th Avenue and 1st Street SW (EnCana Place across from the Palliser Hotel).
 The tour leaves at 10:00 AM and takes approximately one hour.
-Rig passengers are welcome to stay on board all the way to Stampede Park and be dropped off at Olympic Gate.

 Rigs may be escorted by the Calgary Stampede Band Show Riders.